1. Copyright and Licensing

 The AOSIS content that will have the CrossMark logo is restricted to current and future journal content and is limited to specific publication types.

-Please also read our correction policy
+Please also read our new submission author guidelines.

 4. Peer review